inpsyde/multilingual-press/readme.txt

 * Static value for register widget [Issue 12](https://github.com/inpsyde/multilingual-press/issues/12)
 * Update Wiki for wrapper functions [Wiki on Repo](https://github.com/inpsyde/multilingual-press/wiki)
 * Add new pages on [Wiki on Repo](https://github.com/inpsyde/multilingual-press/wiki) for Filter- and Action Hooks inside the plugin
+* Fix bug, if you kill data on an blog for dont interlinked with other blogs

 = 0.7.4a =
 * Exported the basic UI and userinput handling functionality into "default-module" class